Chapman's zebra: Social behaviour

 Chapman's zebras are highly sociable animals that live in herds of up to tens of thousands of individuals.
 The larger herd is composed of harems with permanent members; consisting of one herd stallion, one to six females, and their offspring.
 They rarely exhibit aggressive behaviour towards each other or other species.
 Males without a harem have also been observed to form long term cliques of their own with other bachelor males which has been shown to improve their social skills.
 Stallion-stallion groups are uncommon, and in the cases where they do form they are short-lasting.
 The females stay in the same harems all of their lives.

-Chapman's zebras spend time resting during the day but are more active at dusk.
+Chapman's zebras spend time resting during the day and are more active at dusk.
 This is most likely a defensive behavioural trait as predators are more prevalent at this time of day, and so it is beneficial for members of the herd to be more vigilant at these times.
-On occasion a small group will rush at a potential predator in an attempt to deter them from attacking, however in general Chapman's zebras prefer to avoid any such conflicts.
+On occasion a small group will rush at a potential predator in an attempt to deter it from attacking, however in general Chapman's zebras prefer to avoid any such conflicts.

 Within their harems there has been observed hierarchical social structures which dictate things such as the movements of the group, through to how they care for their offspring.
 High-ranking mares in particular exert pressure on the group in order to promote the survival of their own foals.
 When foraging, Chapman's zebras rely on the dominant member of the harem to lead them to water and food sources.
 The success of high-ranking harem members at leading the group to food and water determines whether they maintain leadership into the future, and shows how the zebras value stability in their respective groups.
 Leadership roles can change over time however.
 Older mares often have a higher social rank than younger harem members.
 Lactating females are also able to initiate movement within a harem which in turn can sometimes influence the movements of the whole herd.
 When a pregnant mare gives birth her foal assumes the same social status within the harem as her.

 From a young age foals are able to recognise the scent and sound of their mother and form bonds together that last into adulthood.
 This ability to recognise other zebras does not diminish into adulthood where they are able to differentiate amongst other group members.
 This is essential for creating stability within groups, which lowers inter-group competition for resources and thus improves survival.
-In captivity has been shown that Chapman's zebras form unique relationships with different keepers and that they repeatedly alter their behaviour depending on which keeper is interacting with them.
+In captivity has been shown that Chapman's zebras form unique relationships with different keepers and that they alter their behaviour depending on which keeper is interacting with them.